 Weng Chun Curriculum

-Weng Chun Kuen from Tang Bun 鄧本 at Fei Loi Temple 飛來寺
+Weng Chun Kuen; from Fei Loi Temple

 Weng Chun Kuen is the first form that is taught in the curriculum and contains all the basic movement.
 It consists of 11 sections, which includes the Style of the system.
 The Style is composed of Rules and Concepts.
-In any Kung Fu system, the rules may differ and what's most important is that the system's Rules are kept consistent amongst practitioners.
+In any Kung Fu system, the rules may differ and what's most important is that the system's Rules are kept consistent among practitioners.

 In the SiuLam Weng Chun, these rules are the fundamentals for understanding.
 These rules are different from the other branches of Wing Chun such as Yip Man and can also be different from other Weng Chun lineages as well.
-In addition, there may be differences in the forms external movements among practitioners due to variances in understand and technique, however, the rules and concepts should hold to the same core principles.
+In addition, there may be differences in the forms external movements among practitioners due to variances in understand of technique, however, the rules and concepts should hold to the same core principles.

-It is now becoming known from various research that Yip Man's Dummy was probably created by Yip Man and was not from an original source.
+It is now becoming believed from various research that Yip Man's Dummy was probably created by Yip Man and was not from an original source.
 The Red Boat Dummy 108 form from Fung Siu Ching and the Tang Dummy which are very closely related in technique can be traced to verifiable sources.